apache/hudi/README.md

 ### Updating site

-At a regular cadence, one of the Hudi committers will regenerate the site.
-In order to do this, first build it locally, test and then move the generated site from `_site` locally to `docs/../content`.
-Submit changes as a PR.
+Once a pull request merged, Travis CI will regenerate the site and move the generated site from `_site` to `content` and then submit changes as a PR automatically.

 ### Adding docs for version